garmeeh/next-seo/README.md

 #### dangerouslySetAllPagesToNoIndex

 It has the prefix of `dangerously` because it will `noindex` all pages.
-As this is an SEO plugin, that is kinda of a dangerous action.
+As this is an SEO plugin, that is kinda dangerous action.
 It is **not** bad to use this, just please be sure you want to `noindex` **EVERY** page.
 You can still override this at a page level if you have a use case to `index` a page.
 This can be done by setting `noindex: false`.

 The only way to unset this, is by removing the prop from the `DefaultSeo` in your custom `<App>`.